The Source for Student Information

 What is my parent/guardian Source username?

 Your Source username is the email address you provided for the school record.
-If you do not remember, or have not provided an email address, contact the school so they may update the email address on your student’s school record.
+If you do not remember, or have not provided an email address, contact the school so they may update the email address.
 Please provide the same email address for each Seattle Public Schools student in your family.
 Allow about 1 hour for the change to sync with the Source.
-Clear the cache on your browser, close your browser, reopen and set up your Source account.
-Each time you change your email address, you must set up your Source account with the new address.
+Clear the cache on your browser, close your browser, reopen and set up your Source account with the new email address.

 Is a student missing from your account?